 Digest to BOLI Final Orders

 BOLI publishes a Digest of summaries of substantive and procedural principles of law set out in volumes of BOLI Orders.
 Currently, two cumulative Digests have been published in hard copy, the first covering BOLI Orders vols.
 1-28 and the second covering BOLI Orders vols.
 29-31.
 Both Digests can be accessed on this website by clicking on links provided on this web page.
-A cumulative Digest for BOLI Orders vols.
-32-34 will be available on this website when BOLI Orders, vol. 32 is published.
+The supplemental Digest for BOLI Orders vol. 32 is now available and can be accessed through links at the end of this page.